-- The radical turn of the Puritan part of Parliament was viewed with a certain distrust. - The supporters of the king grow day by day. - The plague of those days is also interpreted as a sign against the Puritans. - In 1642 the King enters Parliament aiming st arresting a group of 5 rebels, but they had already escaped. - The same year the King declares war to Parliament.
+- The radical turn of the Puritan part of Parliament was viewed with a certain distrust. - The supporters of the king grow day by day. - The plague of those days is also interpreted as a sign against the Puritans. - In 1642 the King enters Parliament aiming st arresting a group of rebel Parlamentarians, but he can't find them. - Charles goes North to recruit soldiers and the Parlamentarians do the same. - The same year the King declares war to Parliament.